 Important: If you are requesting a repeat prescription via post, please ensure that you supply enough postage to cover the cost.
 If a small envelope is used, a prescription will need to be folded several times and this can mean that the cost can be more than normal.
 For current postage costs, please check with your Post Office or online at the Post Office website.

 Please note that repeat prescriptions cannot be processed during an appointment with a GP.

-Requests for repeats require a minimum of 48 hours (not including weekends or public holidays) to process for collection at the surgery.
-If you have submitted your request via post or email, or have arranged for the prescription to be collected by a pharmacy, we ask you to allow extra time for processing.
+Requests for repeats require a minimum of 4 days (not including weekends or public holidays) to process for collection at the surgery.
+If you have submitted your request via post or have arranged for the prescription to be collected by a pharmacy, we ask you to allow extra time for processing.
 Please also note that prescriptions can only be re-ordered within 7 days of the due date.

 Patients on repeat medication will be asked to see a doctor, nurse practitioner or practice nurse at least once a year to review these regular medications and notification should appear on your repeat slip.
 Please ensure that you book an appropriate appointment to avoid unnecessary delays to further prescriptions.